Shajan/CS/web/React/concepts.md

 }
 ```

-When React calls `App()`, it returns another description.
+When React calls `App()`, the function returns another description.

-That returned description looks like:
+That description looks like:

 ```js
 {